-If you or your parents request it, a social worker from your local council must visit to carry out a young carers assessment.
+If you or your parents request it, your local council must visit to carry out a young carers assessment.
 This can determine whether it is appropriate for you to care for someone else and takes into account whether you want to be a carer.

 How to request a young carers assessment